CHA Primary Care: Transforming into Patient-Centered Medical Homes

 - Getting to know your care team and help them get to know you

 - Making your best effort to come to each appointment (or call if you need to reschedule)

-- Sharing your medical history and records from every place where you get care
+- Sharing your medical history and records from every place you get care

 - Bringing your insurance card and medications to every visit

-- Signing up and use the MyCHArt patient portal
+- Signing up and using the MyCHArt patient portal

 - Discussing your specialty care needs so we can help coordinate your care